CTXz/stm32f1-picopwner/README.md

 ## Executing the attack

-1. Begin by connecting connecting the Pi Pico to your PC via USB.
+1. Begin by connecting the Pi Pico to your PC via USB.
 Your Pi Pico as well as the target board should now be powered on.

 > Note: Depending on the target board, it may not be obvious whether the STM32F1 is powered on or not.
 One way to confirm that the targeted STM32F1 is
 > receiving power is to check if the `NRST` pin is being pulled high.
 Another method to confirm whether the targeted STM32F1 is receiving power is to